-On March 31, assuming the matches are not postponed due to coronavirus, we will know the identity of the winner of Path C of Euro 2020 qualifying.
+On November 12, assuming the matches are not postponed, we will know the identity of the winner of Path C of Euro 2020 qualifying.

 That means that one of Norway, Serbia, Scotland or Israel will earn their place at the tournament courtesy of winning through the play-off system, entering into Group D against competition favourites England, World Cup finalists Croatia and the Czech Republic.

 Scotland and Israel will contest their play-off semi-final in Glasgow on October 8, and unlike some other matches in Europe there has been no order made as yet to play it behind closed doors due to Covid-19.

 So, thousands of spectators will cram into Hampden Park to give the hosts their trademark raucous reception.

 It will be cold too, and this will be a unique atmosphere for the Israeli players to have to deal with.
 They weren’t all that impressive in qualifying either, so is this a simple and straightforward home win in the offing?

 Let’s find out in our Scotland vs Israel predictions.